bobby3755/MAP/README.md

    conda activate origami
 ```

-4. Navigate to the directory where you have stored the downloaded source code folder.
+4. Navigate to the directory where you have stored the downloaded the "src" folder, and navigate into that folder.
+Note: you should see main.py
-5. Change your current directory to the "src" folder within the downloaded source code folder.
 6. Run the following command to start the application:

 ```shell